 How to delete FaceTime calls on your Mac

-1. Launch FaceTime.
+1. Open FaceTime.

 Once you’ve removed recent calls on your Mac, they will be removed from any other devices on which you use FaceTime the next time it syncs.
 However, the next time you make a call, that call will be added to a new list of recent calls.
 There’s no way to stop FaceTime logging and displaying recent calls.
-So if you want to keep that private, you will need to remove the call from the list as soon as it’s finished.
+So, if you want to keep that private, you will need to remove the call from the list as soon as it’s finished.

 How to switch off FaceTime on your Mac